 Where to FIND Freelancing Jobs for Beginners

-In an ideal world, freelancers could avoid the job boards completely, find all their work via personal referrals and LinkedIn connections, and be shielded from the global reality of millions of freelancers all competing for the same work.
+In an ideal world, freelancers could avoid the job boards completely, find all their work via personal referrals and LinkedIn connections, and be shielded from the reality of the fact that millions of freelancers all competing for the same work.

 The good news is that once you’re established as a freelancer, you tend to manage to step away from these hectic sources of freelance work and get closer to that utopia.
 But this is an article about freelancing jobs for beginners.
 You have to pay your dues and find those first clients, and for most online freelancers, that means setting up shop on one or more of these job boards.